-The specific processes used to meet this element are described in the Laboratory Compliance Plan available on the Laboratory web site on Inside Beaumont Online.
+The specific processes used to meet this element are described in the Laboratory Compliance Plan available on the Beaumont Intranet, Laboratory Services Department and Beaumont's policy management system.

 VI.
 Investigations

 STANDARD: The Division/Department will define the intra-departmental actions to be taken when a suspected compliance violation is reported or identified.